 ESSENTIAL CHINA TOWN WALKS, afternoon walking tour

-Continue walk cross Yao Wa Rat Street where it seem like jewelry trade center.
-You will see endless row of gold, jewelry and accessory stores.
-Then we will walk through small alley as the Chinese herbs market.
-And why not? you may can try some authentic herbal drink.
+Continue walk cross Yao Wa Rat Street where it seems like jewellery trade centre.
+You will see the endless row of gold, jewellery and accessory stores.
+Then we will walk through the small alley as the Chinese herbs market.
+And why not? you may try some authentic herbal drink.

-Then across the first street of Bangkok, Charoen Krung Street to visit to Wat Mangkon Kamalawat, the most important Chinese buddhist temple in Bangkok.
-There are load of story of beliefs and faithfulness for both of Thai-Chinese people.
+Then across the first street of Bangkok, Charoen Krung Street to visit Wat Mangkon Kamalawat, the most important Chinese Buddhist temple in Bangkok.
+There is the load of the story of beliefs and faithfulness for both of Thai-Chinese people.
 Then we walk down a narrow alley off Bangkok’s oldest street to discover how the vibe Chinese community.
 People of Charoen Chai Community have handcrafted traditional Chinese joss paper products for over a century.
 These include the shiny gold and red envelopes used for gift-giving during Chinese lunar new year, yellow flags and food trays that mark the annual vegetarian festival, and the elaborate paper offerings that grace traditional Chinese funerals.

 Return to subway MRT Hua Lam Phong station by TUKTUK.

 Packed with market stalls, street-side restaurants and a dense concentration of gold shops, Chinatown is an experience not to miss.

 The temple is built in a classic Chinese architectural style, with typical sweeping tiled roofs decorated with animal and floral motifs, including the ubiquitous Chinese dragons.